Iterating Fun - Simon Newstead

 1/ That Dragon, Cancer

 Not so much a game as a thoughtful piece of art.
 The setting is a sad hospital room, the character a cancer patient and his thoughts.
-This game had the most emotional impact, despite the lack of fancy graphics.
+This had the most emotional impact, despite the lack of fancy graphics.

 2/ Project Spark